yigitcicek/renovate-runner/README.md

 to find the latest release tags to reference.

 By default our pipeline only runs on schedules.
-If you want it to run on other events checkout [here](https://docs.gitlab.com/ee/ci/yaml/README.html#onlyexcept-basic).
+If you want it to run on other events, see the [GitLab docs for `only`](https://docs.gitlab.com/ee/ci/yaml/index.html#only--except).

-Example for run on schedules and pushes:
+Example to run on schedules and pushes:

 ```yaml
 include:
   - project: 'renovate-bot/renovate-runner'